Stop Losing Conversions at the Last Step

 The Challenge

-An ecommerce site experienced a 22% abandonment rate at the payment step.
+An e-commerce site experienced a 22% abandonment rate at the payment step.
 The team initially believed customers were backing out because of the price.

 The Discovery